 Melanin is “one small way to trace my identity,” says author Bell Hooks, and “will always just be a cover.
 It cannot tell my story.”

 Teachers per class: 2

-In the Elementary classrooms, students are gaining strength as self-motivated and independent learners.
-They refine critical thinking skills as they carry out research projects, take on new leadership roles in the school, and consider current events.
-As children craft their writing, explore new aspects of mathematics, and negotiate social situations, they develop and consolidate a solid base of skills that will serve them in middle school and for years to come.
+Elementary kids are becoming self-motivated, independent learners, ready for more formal instruction.
+They’re refining critical thinking skills as they carry out research projects, take on new leadership roles in the school, and consider current events.
+As they craft their writing, explore new aspects of mathematics, and negotiate social situations, they develop a solid base of skills that will serve them in middle school, and for years to come.